Sound Effects Overview

 Then, you can, of course, take different types of samples and combine them to create full music.
 Anyone who’s ever worked as a producer, especially those familiar with old-school hip-hop where sampling old tracks and editing is the essence of the genre, will find this a treasure trove of new samples to use.

-A professional producer could make something amazing with these types of samples, and we are very excited to see what might be created.
-Here is a quick demo to show what just a few generations and a couple of minutes of work can get you.
+A professional producer could create something amazing with these types of samples, and we are very excited to see what might be developed.
+Here is a quick demo to show what just a few generations and a couple of minutes of work can achieve.

 This is the final product.